smithhmark/sql_play/README.md

 ## Introduction
 Based on recent job interview questions, and other sources of interesting SQL questions/challenges, this is a place to keep interesting results/ideas

+For purposes of testing, most of these examples will use sqlite3.

 ## Tour
 ### Reporting
 Because generating reports is such a frequent task, the reporting directory exists to gather queries for that common purpose.